 - national insurance contributions as “Paid national insurance contributions to Jan Mayen”.

-The withholding tax is paid to the tax collector in the municipality of residence on the mainland.
+You must pay the withholding tax to the tax collector in mainland in the municipality of residence.

 What about the deduction description